P-4-PRATYUSH-RANJAN/botframework-emulator-nightlies/README.md

 This repository is where nightly releases of the [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator) are published.

-**Note:** These releases aren't considered stable and contain the latest features in the Emulator.
+**Note:** These releases aren't considered stable but contain the latest features in the Emulator.

 # Auto Update to Nightly Releases via Emulator